Building Sustainable Recruitment Systems: Insights from Melissa Kelly

 Key Takeaways

-• Network building is essential for business success: Transitioning from corporate to independent consulting requires deliberately building a network beyond your previous employer.
+Network building is essential for business success: Transitioning from corporate to independent consulting requires deliberately building a network beyond your previous employer.
 People are more willing to help than you might expect.

-• Transferable corporate skills are valuable: High-quality frameworks from tier one firms (client scoping, project management, risk management) can be applied to SME clients and provide a strong foundation for independent consulting.
+Transferable corporate skills are valuable: High-quality frameworks from tier-one firms (client scoping, project management, risk management) can be applied to SME clients and provide a strong foundation for independent consulting.

-• LinkedIn is powerful for B2B client acquisition: Combine organic content (tips, webinars, LinkedIn Lives) with automation tools (Sales Navigator, Dripify) for systematic outreach, but maintain authenticity in messaging.
+LinkedIn is powerful for B2B client acquisition: Combine organic content (tips, webinars, LinkedIn Lives) with automation tools (Sales Navigator, Dripify) for systematic outreach, but maintain authenticity in messaging.

-• AI is overwhelming recruitment systems: Easy Apply combined with AI-generated CVs creates perfect keyword matches, making it nearly impossible to distinguish genuine candidates.
+AI is overwhelming recruitment systems: Easy Apply combined with AI-generated CVs creates perfect keyword matches, making it nearly impossible to distinguish genuine candidates.
 The solution is adding strategic friction and alternative assessments, not more AI.

-• Structured interviews reduce bias: Hiring managers need training, role-specific interview guides, competency frameworks, and scoring criteria to ensure fair, consistent evaluation and avoid discrimination risks.
+Structured interviews reduce bias: Hiring managers need training, role-specific interview guides, competency frameworks, and scoring criteria to ensure fair, consistent evaluation and avoid discrimination risks.

-• Multiple recruitment delivery models exist: Beyond in-house teams or agencies, companies can use RPO, MSPs, embedded/fractional teams, and technology enablement to build sustainable systems.
+Multiple recruitment delivery models exist: Beyond in-house teams or agencies, companies can use RPO, MSPs, embedded/fractional teams, and technology enablement to build sustainable systems.

-• Data drives TA effectiveness: Track quality of hire, speed of hire, cost per hire, and funnel conversion rates to make evidence-based decisions about recruitment strategy and demonstrate value to leadership.
+Data drives TA effectiveness: Track quality of hire, speed of hire, cost per hire, and funnel conversion rates to make evidence-based decisions about recruitment strategy and demonstrate value to leadership.

 About Melissa Kelly

 Melissa Kelly is the Founder of MK Talent Advisory, bringing 15 years of talent acquisition expertise to help businesses build sustainable internal recruitment capabilities.
-After a successful career at PwC and other major organisations, she founded her consultancy in August 2024 to help companies reduce agency dependency, improve hiring quality, and design recruitment systems that scale.
+After a successful career at PwC and other major organizations, she founded her consultancy in August 2024 to help companies reduce agency dependency, improve hiring quality, and design recruitment systems that scale.

-Based in Norfolk, Melissa specialises in recruitment operating model design, hiring manager training, talent pooling strategies, and technology enablement.
+Based in Norfolk, Melissa specializes in recruitment operating model design, hiring manager training, talent pooling strategies, and technology enablement.
 Connect with Melissa on LinkedIn or visit her MK Talent Advisory to learn more about building effective recruitment systems for your business.

 Subscribe to Melissa’s LinkedIn Newsletter.